temporalio/documentation/docs/server-dependencies.md

 ## Dependencies

-Temporal offers official support for and is tested against dependencies with these exact versions:
+Temporal offers official support for and is tested against dependencies with the exact versions described below.

 ### Go Packages